 Associate in Arts (635)

-This program prepares students to transfer to four-year institutions to pursue a bachelor’s degree in athletic training.
+This program prepares students to transfer to a college or university to pursue an advanced degree in athletic training.
 Students who have already chosen the university to which they plan to transfer should consult that institution’s catalog or department advisor and an SVCC academic advisor in planning their program.
 Individualized articulation sheets for some universities are available in the Student Services Center.

 Work and Employment